 Planning

-An asset’s life cycle should begin here.
+An asset’s life cycle begins here.
 It is highly likely that at this stage, the asset is part of a collective of assets that are being planned for, rather than a single asset, but this is not always the case.
 A single asset will be discussed here, with the understanding that assets are generally planned collectively.
 The same principles apply in either case.

 Planning demands thoughtful and detailed analysis of current and future needs and a thorough evaluation of what the organization requires from the asset, and for how long.